duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/overview.md

 ```

-The flight controller bag will also contain header pins to be soldered and connectors.
+The Flight Controller bag will also contain header pins to be soldered and connectors.
 These differ between the two Flight Controller versions, use the tabs below to select yours.

 ::::{tab-set}